wix-incubator/async-flow/README.md

 ## Flow state

-Sometimes you'd like to be notified about some specific state change in our flow.
+Sometimes you'd like to be notified about some specific state change in the flow.
 Maybe you got extremal value from a sensor?
 Or important data from server?
 Or there were a lot of errors during flow work, and you need to care about it?